Sidik Mia: Political life

 Sidik Mia was elected a Member of Parliament for Chikwawa-Nkombedzi constituency in May 2004 in Malawi's southern district of Chikwawa and was appointed Deputy Minister of Agriculture, Irrigation and Food Security in June 2004.
 In 2005 he was in turn Deputy Minister of Mines, Natural Resources and Environment, Deputy Minister of Transport and Public works and Minister of irrigation and Water Development.
 He held this last position from September 2005 until March 2009.
 Mia was reelected in the May 2009 general elections on the Democratic Progressive Party ticket.
 In the cabinet that became effective on 15 June 2009, he was appointed Minister of National Defense.
 After the cabinet reshuffle of 9 August 2010, he became Minister of Transport and Public Infrastructure.

 Following the death of President Bingu wa Mutharika and succession of Joyce Banda, Sidik Mia along with 18 other colleagues of the Democratic Progressive Party announced they were to support Joyce Banda as President of the Republic.
 This followed the constitutional crisis in which the National Governing Council of the Democratic Progress Party, of which Mia was a senior member, had resolved to contend to the Supreme Court that Joyce Banda was ineligible to succeed Mutharika as President.

 In January 2014 Sidik Mia resigned from the People's Party (PP) and from his cabinet post as Minister for Transport.
 He joined the Malawi Congress Party in 2017 and became the presidential running mate to its leader, Lazarus Chakwera.

-Death
+Personal life

-Sidik Mia died on 12 January 2021 from Covid 19.
+In 2018 Mia refuted claims that he had converted from Islam to Christianity after he visited a church.
+He died on 12 January 2021 from COVID-19.
 He was laid to rest at his home in Nsanje.
 He is survived by his wife, MP Abida Mia.